Choose from 100s of elite activity and accommodation options.

 The Tab - News on all things Cardiff as well as hilarious stories and trends from across the web.

-Cited as one of the UK’s top ten destinations, if you’re seeking the perfect city to play host, a Cardiff stag weekend certainly holds its own as one of the front runners.
+Cited as one of the UK’s top ten destinations, if you’re seeking the perfect city to play host, Cardiff certainly holds its own as one of the front runners.
 It's a vibrant party scene by night and an adventure playground by day.
 For the thrill seekers among you the facilities for outdoor pursuits really are second to none, with rapids and rally tracks ready to test even the strongest of nerves.
-For those planning to take full advantage of the fantastic nightlife on offer, we have a range of hotels across the ratings that place you right in amongst the action.
+For those planning to take full advantage of the fantastic stag do nightlife in Cardiff, we have a range of hotels across the ratings that place you right in amongst the action.

 In short, however diverse the tastes of your group, and whatever the budget, a stag do in Cardiff will tick all the right boxes.

-Several convenient transport links serve the Welsh capital, so getting to your Cardiff stag do really couldn’t be easier.
+Several convenient transport links serve the Welsh capital, so getting to Cardiff really couldn’t be easier.
 Situated along the M4 corridor, the premier city is certainly accessible by road.
 Rail is a great alternative, with the country’s largest railway station located right in the city centre.
-If travelling by air is more your style then the city even has its own airport! ( See flights here).
+If travelling by air is more your style then the city even has its own airport!

 Cardiff is a city that never sleeps, so from the height of summer to the depths of winter there’s always something going on.
 High season showcases the best of the capital’s established music scene, while world renowned sporting venues see die-hard fans flocking to support their teams in even the most unseasonable of conditions.